minsuk1003/minsuk1003/README.md

 I am passionate about creating value through problem solving in the field of Data Science.
 I want to contribute to turning the possibilities of data into reality.

-I am looking to fulfill a role as a Data Analyst, but my career goal is to grow as a Data Scientist.
+I am looking to fulfill a role as a Data Scientist / Data Analyst.

 ### 🚩 Interests